TaPRA 2026

 Conference proposals are due by 9 March 2026.

-You can submit a proposal here.
+You can submit your proposal here.

 Conference Structure